7th Massachusetts Battery: Alabama and Texas

 On January 10, 1865, the 7th Massachusetts Battery boarded a steamship and began a journey to Alabama to participate in the operations against Mobile.
 On reaching Dauphin Island, Alabama they were assigned to the First Division of the XIII Corps.
 From March 27 to April 8, the battery took part in the Battle of Spanish Fort, firing on one of the defenses outside Mobile and taking casualties.
-When the fort was captured, the battery was immediately sent to participate in the Battle of Fort Blakely.
+When the fort was captured, the battery was immediately sent to participate in the Battle of Fort Blakeley.
 When the Confederates evacuated Mobile, the battery entered the city with other Union troops and set up camp there, remaining until after the end of the war.

 On June 30, the battery was ordered to Texas, reaching Galveston on July 3 and proceeding to Houston.
 The battery remained there only a short time until they were ordered to return to Massachusetts.
 The unit stopped at New Orleans and was delayed there for weeks, finally leaving Louisiana in October.
 They arrived at Gallop's Island in Boston harbor on November 3 and were mustered out on November 10, 1865.
 The battery lost 3 men killed and mortally wounded and 37 by disease.